The generalized Phillips' spectra and new dissipation function for wind-driven seas: The Phillips dissipation function and Phillips' spectrum

 One can find an explicit expression

-where function $F(x)$ is calculated by integration in parameter $q$ -- `base vector' of a resonant quadruplet.
+where function $F(x)$ is calculated by integration in all the resonant quadruplets \citep[see][for details]{Geogjaev2015}.
 Here we used superscript for collision integral in the kinetic equation (\ref{eq:Kinfull}) written for energy.
 Function $F(x)$ is shown in fig.~\ref{fig:Vova}

-This function tends to infinity at $x=1$ and $x=11/2$ when the corresponding integral in parameter $q$ diverges.
-The first case $x=1$ gives divergence in high frequencies while $x=11/2$ -- in low frequencies.
+This function tends to infinity at $x=1$ and $x=11/2$ when the corresponding integral diverges.
 Two zeroes of function $F(x)$ correspond to classic Kolmogorov-Zakharov solutions for direct ($x=4$) and inverse ($x=11/3$) cascades (see eqs. \ref{eq:Kolmogorov_direct}, \ref{eq:Kolmogorov_inverse}).

 Similar analytical expression can be obtained for spectral flux of wave energy $P$